Martha Jones: Development

 Martha tells Owen in the Torchwood episode "Reset" that she has a boyfriend, who is revealed to be paediatric doctor Thomas Milligan in "The Sontaran Stratagem", by which time the two are engaged — indicating that Martha has gotten over her love for the Doctor.
-In "The Poison Sky", she cites her relationship with Thomas Milligan as a reason to stay on Earth, rather than join Donna and Doctor in the TARDIS — saying that she's now got a great big adventure of her own to enjoy.
+In "The Poison Sky", she cites her relationship with Thomas Milligan as a reason to stay on Earth, rather than join Donna and the Doctor in the TARDIS — saying that she's now got a great big adventure of her own to enjoy.
 Agyeman feels that Martha's relationship with Tom has "helped cement where she is in life".
-Agyeman also thinks that it was important for Martha's mother Francine to reappear in "The Stolen Earth"/"Journey's End", as closure for what happened to the Jones family in Series Three: "It's great for the audience to know that all this talk of Martha wanting to stay on Earth because of her family is for real.
+Agyeman also thinks that it was important for Martha's mother, Francine, to reappear in "The Stolen Earth"/"Journey's End", as closure for what happened to the Jones family in Series Three: "It's great for the audience to know that all this talk of Martha wanting to stay on Earth because of her family is for real.
 It's great to see Adjoa there, representing the Jones clan, even though it's a fleeting appearance.
 She's still very much in Martha's life".

 Director Euros Lyn comments that the production team had intended for Agyeman and Clarke to join Torchwood for its third series, but their careers led them elsewhere.
 When the characters interact with UNIT officers in Children of Earth, Martha's absence is explained by her being on honeymoon.
 Head writer and executive producer Russell T Davies explains that Agyeman was cast in Law & Order: UK before Children of Earth had been officially commissioned.
-Because Law & Order offered her 13 episodes a year, she went with that over Torchwood which had been reduced to 5.
+She chose Law & Order over Torchwood because it offered a fuller schedule of 13 episodes, whereas the latter had been reduced to only five.
 In response, Davies created the character of Lois Habiba, played by Cush Jumbo, to be a "kind of a Martha figure", one with added innocence who is out of her depth.
 Agyeman does not rule out returning to the show at a later date, however.
 Davies reveals in his non-fiction book Doctor Who: The Writer's Tale that Martha was also intended to appear in The Sarah Jane Adventures series two finale Enemy of the Bane in December 2008, but the character had to be replaced with classic series character Brigadier Lethbridge-Stewart (Nicholas Courtney) "at the last minute" due to Agyeman's role in Law & Order: UK; had Martha appeared, the character would have appeared in all three programmes in the franchise.